Nicolò Rocca: Career

 Rocca started his racing career in 2002 with karting.
 During his karting career, he raced across Italy and Europe, culminating with a KF3 season in 2008.
 He made his car racing debut in 2010, racing in Formula BMW in the 2010 Formula Lista Junior season for Daltec Racing, scoring multiple podiums.

-In 2011 he graduated to Formula Renault, racing in the Alps championship, for Interwetten Racing, with a best result of 3rd in the opening round in Monza.
+In 2011, Rocca graduated to Formula Renault, racing in the Alps championship, for Interwetten Racing, with a best result of third in the opening round in Monza.
 Rocca's experience in Formula Renault continued in 2012, racing for GSK this time, in the Italian championship.

-In 2013 Rocca switched to stock cars, taking part to his first NASCAR Whelen Euro championship in the PRO class, racing for Scorpus Racing.
+In 2013, Rocca switched to stock cars, taking part to his first NASCAR Whelen Euro championship in the PRO class, racing for Scorpus Racing.
 In 2014, he joined Caal Racing on the No.25 Chevrolet, finishing the season with a win at the Bologna Motorshow race, in December.

-2015 was the breakthrough year for Rocca, which did see him scoring 4 pole positions in the first 4 races of the season, securing the best ever average qualifying position of the series, against teammates Alon Day and Eddie Cheever.
-He secured 3 wins and 6 podiums, which left him as the main title contender against Ander Vilarino going into the last race of the year in Zolder.
+2015 was the breakthrough year for Rocca, which did see him scoring four pole positions in the first four races of the season, securing the best ever average qualifying position of the series, against teammates Alon Day and Eddie Cheever.
+He secured three wins and six podiums, which left him as the main title contender against Ander Vilarino going into the last race of the year in Zolder.
 A controversial contact with the local hero Anthony Kumpen hampered Rocca's chances to secure his first title.

-Rocca returned to the wheel of the No.56 Chevrolet Camaro of Caal Racing in 2016, finishing the season in 4th.
+Rocca returned to the wheel of the No. 56 Chevrolet Camaro of Caal Racing in 2016, finishing the season in fourth.

-After only racing part time in 2017 and 2018, Rocca joined PK Carsport full time for the 2019 season, onboard of the No.24 Chevrolet Camaro.
+After only racing part time in 2017 and 2018, Rocca joined PK Carsport full time for the 2019 season, onboard of the No. 24 Chevrolet Camaro.
 Rocca scored the first podium of the season in Brands Hatch, after a race long battle with Alon Day and Stienes Longin, for then securing the first pole position and win with the new team in Most.
-Further podiums in Venray and in Hockenheimring left Rocca as the main title contender of Loris Hezemans getting into the last weekend of the season, which he eventually ended 3rd after a luck-less last race.
+Further podiums in Venray and in Hockenheimring left Rocca as the main title contender of Loris Hezemans getting into the last weekend of the season, which he eventually ended third after a luck-less last race.